qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 #.
 First, select the features you'd like to combine.
 #.
 Then press the |mergeFeatures| :sup:`Merge Selected Features` button.
 #.
 In the new dialog, the :guilabel:`Merge` line at the bottom of the table
    shows the attributes of the resulting feature.
+If any :ref:`Merge policy <policies>` have been defined, they are automatically applied to populate this row.
+   However, you can override these values manually.
-You can modify any of these values using one of the following methods:
+   Modify the values in the following ways:

    * manually replacing the value in the corresponding cell;
    * selecting a row in the table and pressing :guilabel:`Take attributes from